 Four hours later and no further, we’re back at square one.

-Poor Marcus.
+Poor Stefan.
 Thank God the future has finally arrived.
 Today, he is working for our customers with the help of modern deployment solutions – so that his 2012 nightmare never, ever repeats itself.

 With the help of Continuous Integration and Continuous Delivery, our team is able to design a cost-optimized solution, with an individual infrastructure that complies to your specifications.
 This enables a greater level of flexibility for development teams to modify small parts of the code and, ideally, test them automatically.